JJ-Twigg/ADP-Capstone-Final-Link/READMEJosh.md

 room of id whatever when u delete a reservation so then u end up with no rooms in room table. big logic err

+3 whats stopping people adding reservation without adding guest first. on dashboard they can do any order. so we have to prevent that cause fk err if they add reservation with no guest ??? should the flow be, dont show addres. only show add guest, which then after adding guest it opens res then event.??